 The budget is prepared and controlled at the function level within each fund and is amended at this level as needed.
 Amendments are presented to the Board at its regular meetings.
 Each amendment must have Board approval.
 Such amendments are made before the fact, and they are reflected in the official minutes of the Board.
 During the year, several amendments were necessary.
-Expenditures for one function was over budget in the general fund and functions in the child nutrition and debt service funds were also over budget.
+Expenditures for one function was over budget in the general fund and one function in the debt service fund was also over budget.